profitviews/mscfinance.hkbu.2025/README.md

 # HKBU MSc Finance - Algorithmic Trading Module - Guest Lecture Materials

-This repository contains example code and resources to accompany a guest lecture on algorithmic trading for [HKBU's MSc in Finance program](https://mscfinance.hkbu.edu.hk/).
+This repository contains example code and resources to accompany a guest lecture on algorithmic trading for [HKBU's MSc in Finance program](https://mscfinance.hkbu.edu.hk/) by [Richard Hickling](https://www.linkedin.com/in/rthickling/).
 The examples are provided by [ProfitView](https://profitview.net) to demonstrate practical applications of algorithmic trading concepts.

+If you wish to use [ProfitView](https://profitview.net) for teaching, please email [info@profitview.net](mailto:info@profitview.net) or contact [Richard Hickling](https://www.linkedin.com/in/rthickling/).

-## About This Repository
+## Repository Contents

-This repository contains supplementary materials for a guest lecture on algorithmic trading.
+This repository contains supplementary materials for a guest lecture on algorithmic trading delivered on .
 The examples are designed to illustrate:

 - Basic algorithmic trading concepts
 - Simple trading strategy implementation